Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is part of the Department of Brain and Cognitive Sciences (BCS) at KAIST.
 We are located at Building N5, 291 Daehak-ro, Yuseong-gu, Daejeon, South Korea.
+Minee is also affiliated with The Francis Crick Institute, London as a honorary research fellow.

 {%
   include button.html